Event Schedule

 Alumni Travel

-From the turquoise glaciers of Antarctica to the breathtaking landscapes of Vietnam, travel with Harvard Alumni Travels to learn about and explore destinations across every continent.
+Travel with Harvard Alumni Travels to learn about and explore destinations across every continent.
 With options for all experience and activity levels, travel in the company of Harvard faculty, expert local guides, and fellow alumni from across the University.
 Look out for Spring Break Adventures for students and alumni with lower rates for students and recent College graduates.
-Join us in embracing this magnificent world and sites that bring us together.
 For more information, visit alumni.harvard.edu/travel.

 Career Resources